 The only downside dining here is that it gets busy during peak hours.
-Although I didn’t have to wait, I didn’t enjoy the cramped space where it limited my ability to take quality pictures.
+Although I didn’t have to wait on this particular visit, I didn’t enjoy the slightly cramped space in the main dining area.
 Thus, I requested the “deck” area where red plastic tables and stools awaited me.
-Besides this minor issue, the food was fantastic and presented at a price point that you can’t find elsewhere.
+Besides this minor issue, the food was absolutely fantastic with a price point that you can’t find elsewhere.

 Food: ★★★★½ out of 5 stars